 - You can create exclusive social communities, groups, or lists for your select customers.

-- Increase sharing on your emails and content on social media and generate more traffic on your website.
+- Increase sharing of your emails and content on social media and generate more traffic on your website.

 Continue Getting New Emails.

 Coming up with fresh topic ideas for your email campaigns is challenging.
-To ensure your emails don’t end up in spam, keep providing valuable contents through your email.
+To ensure your emails don’t end up in spam, keep providing valuable content through your email.